Active Transportation

 For more information, see the project page.

-The Howard County Office of Transportation is conducting a planning study and preliminary design for a shared-use (pedestrian and bicycle) pathway along Robert Fulton Drive.
+The Howard County Office of Transportation is conducted a planning study and preliminary design for a shared-use (pedestrian and bicycle) pathway along Robert Fulton Drive.

 The South Entrance Trail (formerly known as the Downtown Columbia to Stevens Forest Road Pathway) would connect the growing shared-use pathway network in Downtown Columbia to Hillcroft Executive Park, Owen Brown, Lake Elkhorn, and the Patuxent Branch Trail.
 The 1.3-mile pathway would generally follow an existing sewer alignment along the Little Patuxent River.